pipecraft2/user_guide/doc/example_analyses_NextITS.rst

 ____________________________________________________

-Step 2: Aggregation and Clustering
+Step 2: Aggregation and clustering
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 After Step 1 processes each run individually, **Step 2 pools all valid sequences** from all runs and clusters them into OTUs.